-Since its fall from grace, wild camping with your own equipment outside the reserve is the only accommodation at present and you need to bring all your own supplies of food and water.
+Wild camping with your own equipment outside the reserve is the only accommodation at present, and you need to bring all your own supplies of food and water.
 Keep clothes under canvas as there is always a heavy dew by the morning – this is how the animals survive in the absence of surface water.